 What does that mean for the student?

-Unlike high school, it is up to you to disclose your disability and request accommodations by providing documentation to the Office of Disability Services (ODS) to validate your request.You are also expected to initiate contact with your professors, providing them with official accommodation letters, and following the necessary protocols for implementing any accommodations you wish to receive in the classroom.
+Unlike high school, it is up to you to disclose your disability and request accommodations by providing documentation to Access and Disability Services (ADS) to validate the request.You are also expected to initiate contact with your professors, providing them with official Accommodation Letters, and following the necessary protocols for implementing any accommodations you wish to receive in the classroom.

 This High School vs. College Chart will assist you in learning more about the major differences related to accommodations and expectations.

-If you have a disability, you are encouraged to begin the process for requesting accommodations as soon as possible, following the instructions on our homepage: www.dickinson.edu/ods.
-If you have any questions, you may contact us at 717-245-1734 or email@example.com.
+If you have a disability, you are encouraged to begin the process for requesting accommodations as soon as possible, following the instructions on our homepage: www.dickinson.edu/ADS.
+If you have any questions, you may reach us by telephone at 717-245-1734 or by emailing firstname.lastname@example.org.

 To learn more all the steps involved in setting up accommodations at Dickinson, visit the Accommodations Process page.